arghac14/To-do-list/README.md

 # ToDoList-web
 To-do-list website containing login feature which can add,view and delete specific tasks.
+#NOTE:

-##Run the login.php file in the 'login' folder using XAMPP
+Run the login.php file in the 'login' folder using XAMPP